-Buffalo Philharmonic Embarks on FLORIDA FRIENDS Tour, Now thru 2/12
+The Buffalo Philharmonic to Embark on FLORIDA FRIENDS Tour, 2/7-12

 The Buffalo Philharmonic is embarking on its second tour of Florida under the baton of Music Director JoAnn Falletta.
-The five-city, six-concert tour of Florida take place today, Feb.
-7 to Feb.
+The five-city, six-concert tour of Florida take place Feb.7 to Feb.
 12.

 In 2010, the Buffalo Philharmonic mounted its first Florida tour since 1979 to both critical acclaim and financial success.
 The BPO has planned to return to the Sunshine State ever since.